The Grand Highway

 Wild creatures, of course, exist.
 Whether a rabbit or a giant lizard, these creatures have a beautiful and animated existence – seeking to find food for the day, safety for the night, and an ability to procreate.
 They will defend their lairs or flee from danger.

 The greatest need for all communities along the Highway is food.
 Daily sustenance is scarce.
-Droughts are common.
+Droughts and disease are common.
 As such, farmland can be jealously guarded, and wild game and livestock are highly sought after.
 This need for food brings many creatures into conflict and forces normally pacifist people to desperate measures.
 PCs should spend an exorbitant price for a decent meal.

 Bargetown

 Halfway through the brutal journey, the strange sprawling town of Bargetown unfolds before the adventurers.
 A ramshackle assortment of shacks and sheds hover near the King’s River bank.
 Here, working class folk, many who ply their trades fishing or ferrying goods or passengers along the river, eke out a meager existence.
 On the cliffs over looking the river town, the more prominent estates cast a judgment on those below.
-Among them is a tavern, Billey’s Respite.

 Billey’s Respite is run by Billey, a halfling cook who runs a tight ship, offering a daily stew that is cheap and nourishing.